Jo Malone White Jasmine & Mint (2007) {Perfume Review}

 White-Jasmine-Mint-Malone.jpg

-The perfume opens on a tapestry-like floral bouquet rather than offer any discernable singled-out note; it is delicately hemmed with mint (the “Jo Malone mint accord of wild mint and peppermint leaf”).
+The perfume opens on a tapestry-like floral bouquet rather than offer any discernable singled-out note; it is delicately hemmed with mint (the "Jo Malone mint accord of wild mint and peppermint leaf").
 The first moments offer variegated nuances: soapy, subtly animalistic, savory, creamy, green, woodsy, and perfume-y.
 In fact and in reference to the latter, the scent combines a fresh natural simple-girl spirit with a dash of sophistication.
-The scent sharpens a bit too much to my nose for a little while seeming to screech a bit, but next a mellower cardamom milky creamy sensation follows letting out lightly mentholated notes while further blending with a crushed green-foliage impression.
+The scent sharpens a bit too much to my nose for a little while seeming to screech a bit, but next a mellower cardamom milky-creamy sensation follows letting out lightly mentholated notes while further blending with a crushed green-foliage impression.
 A little savory-sweet nuance is unexpected and adds a discreet edible nuance to the blend......

 The perfume warms up becoming a bit chalky-powdery and creamy, sharper too, again, while keeping a marked green character.
-It smells of white metallic powdery ambergris rather than of a resinous and amber-colored rendition of it, in keeping with the white-color theme of a spring-like crystalline jasmine floral bouquet in an English garden; it is in this stage that the perfume seems to billow.
+It smells of white metallic powdery ambergris rather than of a resinous and amber-colored rendition of it in keeping with the white-color theme of a spring-like crystalline jasmine floral bouquet in an English garden; it is in this stage that the perfume seems to billow.

 The jasmine is light rather than indolic and is comparable to the scent of jasmine rising up from a cup of tea blended with the flower’s petals.
 There is a light creamy woody facet.
 Citrus-y notes contribute to a lightening-up of the scent; it gives it a faint chypre effect although the scent is more readily described as a “fresh floral”.

 The mint is much more felt going towards the dry-down where a realistic 3-D leafy coriander note starts joining into the gentle chorus more perceptibly.
 Later the scent of a vine-tomato stem peeks through.
 Still later, it smells of mandarin.
-If only for these lovely fresh notes and green accord, it is pleasant to wear this perfume.
+If only for these lovely fresh notes and green accord, it is a pleasant experience to wear this perfume.

 Notwithstanding its clean, casual charm, we wager that to some the fragrance will smell a bit sharp and synthetic, especially in the earlier stages while to others, it will come across as pleasantly soapy and clean.
 The mint and green notes combine well with the jasmine to give it a slightly quirky aromatic feel.
 The scent has good sillage and longevity.
 It is more of a fresh floral skin-scent than an ambitious composition.
 Yet, its apparent simplicity rests upon a certain level of understated sophistication.
 This pared-down character also corresponds to the layering philosophy of the brand.
-A nice scent for spring.
+It is a nice scent for spring.

 Notes: Jo Malone mint accord with wild mint, peppermint leaf, Jo Malone heirloom jasmine harvested in Grasse, chamomile, coriander, cardamom, bergamot, mace, cassis, ylang-ylang, orange flower, May rose absolute, muguet, cedar, Jo Malone musk, mate absolute, vetiver, prune, gaïac wood.